wajeht/alfred-split-dash-case/README.md

 </div>

 <p align="center">
-If you find yourself clicking too many steps into password managers just to grab a random username, this workflow will save you so much time!
+This script converts words into dash case for easy use in URLs and other contexts.
 </p>

 # Usage

-Download the alfred workflow and click import.
+Download the Alfred workflow and click import.

 For example:

 > _uid_<br>

-Will create a unique username with the combination of `adjective` + `noun` + `verb`.
-This script was previously written in python2, but MacOS update messed up all the `path`.
-Now, we are back in php land.
-Enjoy!
+Will convert the input text into dash case.
+This script is written in PHP and is a quick way to convert words to lowercase and dash case.
+It's useful for tasks like preparing text for URLs.

 # License